taliajmallo/rpgs/campaigns/Dark_Heresy/charsheet.md

 You may use Las pistols without penalty.
 ### Binary Chatter
 You are adept at controlling servitors.
 Gain a +10 bonus to any attempt to instruct, program or question servitors.
+### Total Recall
+Through long years of mental conditioning and practice, your mind is like an archive, able to record and recall great amounts of information.
+You can automatically remember any trivial fact or piece of information that you might feasibly have picked up in the past.
+When trying to recall more detailed or obscure facts, such as the precise layout of a crime scene or a page you read in an ancient grimoire five years ago, the GM may require you to make an Intelligence Test.
 ### Electro Graft Use
 You have the ability to use an electro graft to access data points and commune with machine spirits.
 This grants you a +10 bonus to Common Lore, Inquiry or Tech-Use Tests whilst connected to a data point.
 ### Technical Knock